taco2442/Common_IT/README.md

 <br>Stuck print queues can also be known to cause problems and make the printer stop responding.
 Clearing this up might allow the printer to work as the user needs.</br>
 * Restarting the device and Testing on another device

-<br>Sometimes there are limits to what we can do in IT, but a good troubleshooting technique is to test on different devices to verify this a localized issue.
+<br>Sometimes there are limits to what we can do in IT, but a good troubleshooting technique is to test on different devices to verify this is a localized issue.
 Restarting a device is always a viable path to try and resolve an issue that we are encountering on a device.</br>

 ## More Complex IT Problems